 Remember first impression counts.
 You only have one chance to make it or break it.

 THINGS TO KNOW

 1. In Paris, the demand for long-term rental exceeds supply especially when the rental charge is low.
-I cannot stress enough of this point.
-It is not tough for the landlords to find tenants because during peak period before school term starts, their mailbox will be flooded with people desperately trying to find accommodation when they have not even arrived in Paris.
+I cannot stress enough of it.
+It is not tough for the landlords to find tenants as during peak period before the school term starts, their mailbox will be flooded with people desperately trying to find accommodation when they have not even arrived in Paris.

 2. The landlords are not going to confirm the reservation over emails without any downpayment because the prospects may back out last minute if they find a better housing choice.
 Downpayment is the only form of proof to show that the tenant has serious intention to rent the unit and will stop looking around.

 3. The landlords would prefer to meet up with potential tenants who are already staying in Paris after 1 or 2 emails/calls and can do the negotiation and payment right away.
 If you make known in the email that you are not yet staying in Paris, chances are many would not bother replying to you back if they have other real prospects on hand.